Dimethyl sulfoxide: Reactions with electrophiles

-(CH3)2SO + CH3I → [(CH3)3SO]I

 This salt can be deprotonated with sodium hydride to form the sulfur ylide:

-[(CH3)3SO]I + NaH → (CH3)2S(CH2)O + NaI + H2

 Acidity

 The methyl groups of DMSO are only weakly acidic, with a pK_{a} = 35.
 For this reason, the basicities of many weakly basic organic compounds have been examined in this solvent.

 Deprotonation of DMSO requires strong bases like lithium diisopropylamide and sodium hydride.
 Stabilization of the resultant carbanion is provided by the S(O)R group.
 The sodium derivative of DMSO formed in this way is referred to as dimsyl sodium.
 It is a base, e.g., for the deprotonation of ketones to form sodium enolates, phosphonium salts to form Wittig reagents, and formamidinium salts to form diaminocarbenes.
-It is also a potent nucleophile.
+The dimsyl anion is a potent nucleophile.